|

 intervention.
 Approximately 20%, however, have habitual first-or second-trimester

+abortions.
 Several procedures are available for correction of

 the double-uterus deformity (Strassman, Tompkins, and Jones operations).